rwhitcroft/rwhitcroft.github.io/index.markdown

 <p style="text-align: center; font-size: 12px;">IDA displaying notepad's functions</p>

 <br/>

 It is reasonable to assume that `ReplaceSel()` might mean "replace selection", which could be triggered when the user hits ctrl-H to do a text search/replace.
 We can test this assumption by setting a breakpoint on `notepad!ReplaceSel` in Windbg and then doing a search/replace:

 <br/>

 ![replacesel2](/images/replacesel2.png)
 <p style="text-align: center; font-size: 12px;">Windbg breakpoint on ReplaceSel()</p>

+Confirmed - we can force a call to `ReplaceSel()` by hitting the Replace button in the Replace dialogue.
+This allows us to redirect execution flow to an address we can calculate at runtime (base plus offset) without having to call `CreateRemoteThread()`.